 A noncompliance that judgment and experience indicate is likely either to result in the failure of the quality management system or to materially reduce its ability to assure controlled processes and products.

-Minor noncompliance:
+Non-Functional noncompliance:

 A minor nonconformity is a failure to comply processes which based on judgment and experience is not likely to result in the failure of the quality management system or to reduce its ability to assure controlled processes or products.
 It may be one of the following: